nirajp82/IdentityAccessManagement_IAM/Quiz/Misc.md

 ***

-## Script 1 – Generic IAM system design (Staff level, 10–15 minutes)
+## Script 1 – Generic IAM system design

 You can use this for almost any “Design an IAM system for our multi‑tenant platform” prompt.